 If you choose ‘Blank’, an empty new session will appear in a new tab in your browser, and you can start working on your workshop agenda in the Session Planner.

 Alternatively, you are also able to duplicate sessions from your dashboard.
-As a free user, you are able to duplicate your own sessions, while as a Pro or Team user you can duplicate any session from your workspace.
+As a free user, you are able to duplicate your own sessions, while as a Pro or Business user you can duplicate any session from your workspace.

 Session Planner layout

 When you create a new session, you start with a blank canvas, aside from an introduction block which will help you to get started.